vanessaxuuan/tp/docs/UserGuide.md

 If you are a new user and want to learn how to download and set up the app, go to **[Quick Start](#quick-start)**.
 <br>If you have already installed the app and want to learn the basics, go to **[Quick Tutorial](#quick-tutorial)**.

-If you are an experienced user who wants to use app to its full potential, or you just want a quick refresher on the commands, you can refer to the list of possible commands available in TACH via **[Commands](#commands)**.
+If you are an experienced user who wants to use the app to its full potential, or you just want a quick refresher on the commands, you can look at all the commands for TACH via **[Commands](#commands)**.

 --------------------------------------------------------------------------------------------------------------------